telerik/reporting-docs/knowledge-base/how-to-validate-report-parameters-on-the-client.md

                     parameter = param;

-                    //Find the parameter based on its name if you have more then one parameter of this type if (parameter.name === basedParameterName) {
+                    //Find the parameter based on its name if you have more than one parameter of this type if (parameter.name === basedParameterName) {
-                        basedParameterValue = parameter.value;
+                        parentParameterValue = parameter.value;
                     }

                     kendoComboBox = $(kendoComboBoxElement).kendoComboBox({